dalibo/emaj/docs/en/groupsCreationFunctions.rst

-Create and drop tables groups
+Create and drop table groups
 =============================

 Tables groups configuration principles
 --------------------------------------

-Configuring a tables group consists in:
+Configuring a table group consists in:

-* defining the tables group characteristics,
+* defining the table group characteristics,
 * defining the tables and sequences to assign to the group,
 * optionnaly, defining some specific properties for each table.

-The tables group
+The table group
 ^^^^^^^^^^^^^^^^

-A tables group is identified by its **name**.
+A table group is identified by its **name**.
 Thus, the name must be unique withing the database.
-A tables group name contains at least 1 character.
+A table group name contains at least 1 character.
 It may contain spaces and/or any punctuation characters.
 But it is advisable to avoid commas, single or double quotes.

 At creation time, the :ref:`ROLLBACKABLE or AUDIT_ONLY <tables_group>` property of the group must be set.
-Note that this property cannot be modified once the tables group is created.
-If it needs to be changed, the tables group must be dropped and then recreated.
+Note that this property cannot be modified once the table group is created.
+If it needs to be changed, the table group must be dropped and then recreated.

 The tables and sequences to assign
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A tables group can contain tables and/or sequences belonging to one or several schemas.
+A table group can contain tables and/or sequences belonging to one or several schemas.

 All tables of a schema are not necessarily member of the same group.
 Some of them can belong to another group.
 Some others can belong to any group.

-But **at a given time**, a table or a sequence cannot be assigned to more than **one tables group**.
+But **at a given time**, a table or a sequence cannot be assigned to more than **one table group**.

 .. caution::

-   To guarantee the integrity of tables managed by E-Maj, it is essential to take a particular attention to the tables groups content definition.
+   To guarantee the integrity of tables managed by E-Maj, it is essential to take a particular attention to the table groups content definition.
 If a table were missing, its content would be out of synchronisation with other tables it is related to, after an E-Maj rollback operation.
 In particular, when application tables are created or suppressed, it is important to always maintain an up-to-date groups configuration.

 All tables assigned to a *ROLLBACKABLE* group must have an explicit primary key (*PRIMARY KEY* clause in *CREATE TABLE* or *ALTER TABLE*).

 E-Maj can process elementary partitions of :doc:`partitioned tables<partitioning>` created with the declarative DDL.
 They are processed as any other tables.
-All partitions of a partitioned table do not need to belong to a tables group.
-Partitions of a partitioned table can be assigned to different tables groups.
+All partitions of a partitioned table do not need to belong to a table group.
+Partitions of a partitioned table can be assigned to different table groups.

-By their nature, *TEMPORARY TABLE* are not supported by E-Maj. *UNLOGGED* tables can only be members of *AUDIT_ONLY* tables groups.
+By their nature, *TEMPORARY TABLE* are not supported by E-Maj. *UNLOGGED* tables can only be members of *AUDIT_ONLY* table groups.

 If a sequence is associated to an application table, it is advisable to assign it into the same group as its table, so that, in case of E-maj rollback, the sequence can be reset to its state at the set mark time.
 If it were not the case, an E-Maj rollback would simply generate a hole in the sequence values.

-E-Maj log tables and sequences should NOT be assigned in a tables group.
+E-Maj log tables and sequences should NOT be assigned in a table group.

 .. _table_emaj_properties:

 Specific tables properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Four properties are associated to tables assigned to tables group:
+Four properties are associated to tables assigned to table group:

 * the priority level,
 * the tablespace for log data,